ashish-kamboj/Data-Science/Sales and Demand Forecasting/README.md

 ## Data preparation:

 1. Segmented the whole dataset into the 21 subsets based on the market and the customer segment level.
 2. Convert the transaction-level data into a time series.
 Aggregate the 3 attributes  - Sales, Quantity & Profit, over the Order Date to arrive at monthly values for these attributes.Then I got the three time-series
 3. Found the 2 most profitable and consistently profitable segments.
 Used the coefficient of variation for finding out the profitable segments among 21 market segments.
 4. Smoothen the data (require for classical decomposition).

 ## Model building:

-1.Separate out the last 6 months values from the dataset
+1. Separate out the last 6 months values from the dataset
 2. Build the model using-
   - Classical decomposition
     - Fitted a multiplicative or additive model with trend and seasonality to the data, to find the global value of series